 Is "no" a favorite word in your house these days?
 Our toddlers tend to test the limits not only by saying no constantly but by running away, or even throwing things.
 Here are a few tips on dealing with this stage of development.
 Learn more.
 Read Dealing With Negativism

 It's the end of the day, and everyone is tired (make that exhausted!).
 But getting our little ones to settle down and fall asleep can be tricky.
 Find out how to set up an effective bedtime routine.
 Read Bedtime Rituals That Work

 Setting the stage for reading can be a lot of fun with a young child.
 There are many things you can do together, like going to the library, learning rhymes and songs, and telling bedtime stories.
 Get more ready to read tips.
 Read Ready to Read: Literacy Tips for Toddlers

 Does your child fight a lot?
-Some toddlers and preschoolers get into repeated and escalating tussles which can be a tough situation for them and for us, too.
+Some toddlers and preschoolers get into repeated and escalating tussles a tough situation for them and for us, too.
 Get some tips and insight on helping kids cope with aggressiveness.
 Read Kids Who Fight

 Our children learn all the time—about themselves, other people, and their world.
 And much of this learning takes place through play, their favorite activity.
 Find out how you can support and create learning opportunities for your child.
 Read How Young Children Learn